Are you ready?

 The world is changing swiftly as uncertainty surrounding trade, economic growth, regulations and geopolitics looms.
 At the same time, the Fourth Industrial Revolution (4IR) has finally come of age.
 And it’s pervading virtually every aspect of modern life.
 From consumers to manufacturers to cities, 4IR advancements are more accessible and less costly than just a few years ago.
 But 4IR is more than technology: as it gradually shapes how we live and work (and even play), it also ushers in a revolution of experience.

 For businesses, the timing couldn’t be better.
 The share of CEOs expecting their revenue to grow over the next year is at its lowest level in a decade, according to PwC’s 22nd Annual Global CEO Survey.
-Indeed, this waning confidence will likely prompt a range of responses—and, for some companies, new opportunities.
-Meanwhile, the building blocks of 4IR, including the Internet of Things (IoT), blockchain, 3D printing and artificial intelligence (AI), continue to unlock new business models, products and, in turn, new customer experiences and relationships.
+Indeed, the building blocks of 4IR, can open opportunities for growth even during economic downturns through greater productivity and efficiencies.

 To thrive, companies need to focus on their people as much as on their technology.